Monday (2/5/18) 1:01am - ... wherein Peter posts a Weekly Media Update.

 devoted to secrets.
 I suspect it's hard for performers to compartmentalize: "okay, I know <x>, but my *character* doesn't know <x>, so my character is likely guessing <y> instead".
 In any case, secrets -- things that one character knows, the other character doesn't, and the audience knows the whole time -- work like gangbusters.
 They're just very rarely deployed.

 This is all in spite of the fact that the degree of difficulty goes the opposite way.
 It's what we listed for scripted work: secrets are easier than surprises, which are easier than mysteries.
-Except it's an even more extreme 'difficulty gradient' for improv, because, again, to write a secret (or, god forbid, a mystery) effectively, you kind of have to go backwards: figure out the conclusion, then back-set the clues.
+Except it's an even more extreme 'difficulty gradient' for improv, because, again, to write a surprise (or, god forbid, a mystery) effectively, you kind of have to go backwards: figure out the conclusion, then back-set the clues.
 So to improvise (say) a satisfying surprise, you either have to collude with your cast without the audience catching on, or you have to instantly put together lots of hints from the show you were in into one coherent, simple explanation.

 Yet, here we are.